FREE monthly ezine - get the latest ghostly happenings at

-Welcome to The Grove, an 1861 home that is listed on the National Register of Historic Places and is a Texas Registered Historic Landmark.
+Welcome to The Grove, an 1861 home that is listed on the National Register of Historic Places,

 This is the center stairwell and utility - the most frequently asked question here is, "Where do the stairs go?"
 Actually, The Grove is only a one-story house, and the attic looks much like any other: no climate control, no electricity, and stacked with boxes.
 This nicer staircase replaces the original which was much smaller and steeper, much like a ladder.

-The west bedroom is currently the only bedroom in the house.
+The master bedroom, and in fact, the only bedroom in the house.